IanvanZyl636/argrigistics/README.md

 <a href="https://github.com/FortAwesome/angular-fontawesome">angular-fontawesome</a> - Official Angular component for Font Awesome 5+ to add any free font awesome icon

+<a href="https://tailwindcss.com/">tailwindcss</a> - Used for my pre bundled CSS lib to create the required styles faster

 ### Development and CI/CD dependencies

 <a href="https://prettier.io/">prettier</a> - An opinionated code formatter